redcross/smoke-alarm-portal/INSTALL.md

         # when we change this.
         $ sudo couchdb

-6. Create the databases.
+6. Create the databases and initialize the data.

-   See the instructions in [DATA.md](DATA.md).

-7. Create our application-specific CouchDB view functions.

-   See the instructions in [couch_views.js](couch_views.js).
+   Run `set-up-databases.sh` (you may want to read the script first).

-8. Get the required node modules by running npm.
+7. Get the required node modules by running npm.

         $ cd smoke-alarm-portal
         $ npm install